-The prices of paper, printing and postage continue to rise, and the U.S. Postal Service has plans to reduce its number of delivery days.
+The prices of paper, printing and postage continue to rise.
+The US Postal Service is having a hard time keeping up.
+The pandemic is forcing work to go online and direct even more attention to digital communication and away from interpersonal connections.
 It’s no wonder that businesses have turned to email as a primary method for keeping in touch with customers and reaching out to prospects.

 What Not to Do